AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/authentication/saml-2-0.md

 ---
-title: SAML 2.0 em AEM as a Cloud Service
+title: SAML 2.0 no AEM as a Cloud Service
-description: Saiba como configurar a autenticação SAML 2.0 AEM serviço de publicação as a Cloud Service.
+description: Saiba como configurar a autenticação SAML 2.0 no serviço de publicação do AEM as a Cloud Service.
 version: Cloud Service
 feature: Security
 topic: Development, Security